-If you’re interested in a career as an Immigration Lawyer, then you’ll want to keep reading.
-This guide will help you learn about the duties and responsibilities of an Immigration Lawyer, the educational requirements needed for the position, the median salary and much more.
+If you’re interested in a career as an immigration lawyer, you’ll want to keep reading.
+This guide will help you learn about the duties and responsibilities of an immigration lawyer, the educational requirements needed for the position, the median salary and much more.

 What Does an Immigration Lawyer Do?

 Immigration lawyers handle various issues on their client’s behalf, including obtaining U.S. citizenship, acquiring immigrant or resident visas, filing for political asylum and defending against deportation.
 Immigration lawyers often work in law offices, either as a partner in a firm, as an independent private practice or as a government employee, while others perform their duties inside the courtroom as client representatives.